paise-org/paise-org.github.io/_pages/cfp.md

 nav_order: 2
 ---

+Edge computing is revolutionizing the computing landscape, from applications to hardware platforms.
+Building on the success of previous years and incorporating valuable feedback from in-person attendees at the 2023 and 2024 workshops, PAISE 2025 will feature a carefully balanced mix of interactive sessions and traditional technical talks.
+The goal is to foster organic discussions that complement traditional paper presentations, offering a much-needed platform to explore current trends, share visions, exchange feedback, and discuss solutions in the following key areas of edge computing:

+* applications — computer vision, machine learning, analytics, IoT;
+* data flows — processing pipeline of data from ingestion to archival, pipeline of AI from learning to inference;
+* control flows — parallel and distributed programming models and runtimes for managing constrained resources, cybersecurity; and
+* infrastructure — storage, compute, and connectivity conducive to resource-constrained and harsh edge environments.

+### Submission Types

-All papers must be original.
+All submitted papers must be original and will undergo a rigorous peer review process, evaluated by at least three independent reviewers.
-The papers submitted to the workshop will be peer reviewed by a minimum of 3 reviewers.

 The following paper categories are welcome:

-* **Full Papers:** Full research papers should describe original work and not simultaneously submitted to another journal or conference, and be 8 pages in length (including all figures, tables and references).
-The full papers will be presented as 20 min talks, followed by Q&A.
+* **Full Papers:** Full research papers should present original work that has not been submitted simultaneously to another journal or conference.
+Submissions must be limited to 8 pages, including all figures, tables and references.
+Accepted papers will be allocated 20 min presentation slots, followed by 5 min for discussions and questions.

-* **Short Papers:** Research papers, positions, visions, concepts, demo descriptions, or practice reports, 4 pages in length  (including all figures, tables and references), should contain enough information for the program committee to evaluate whether the submission will generate discussion at the workshop.
-The short papers will be presented as 10 min talks, followed by Q&A.
+* **Short Papers:** Submissions may include research papers, position papers, vision papers, conceptual ideas, demo descriptions, or practice reports.
+These should be limited to 4 pages, including all figures, tables and references, and must provide sufficient detail for the program committee to assess their potential to spark discussions at the workshop.
+Accepted papers will be allocated 15 min presentation slots, followed by 5 min for discussions and questions.

-Accepted papers will be included in the IPDPS workshop proceedings.
-For more details on paper submission instructions, please visit the workshop webpage [https://paise.org](https://paise.org).
-All authors are encouraged (but not required) to prepare and display posters complementing their talk during the entire workshop to allow participants to learn about their work in a non-linear fashion.
+Accepted papers will be published in the IPDPS workshop proceedings.
+Authors are also encouraged, though not required, to prepare and display posters complementing their talks throughout the workshop, providing workshop participants with the opportunity to engage with their work in a dynamic and flexible format.

 ### Topics

-Full technical papers, and extended abstracts on opinions, visions, positions, and solutions along the following topics are welcome:
+The following research topics are welcome:

 * AI and IoT Applications at the Edge
+* Digital Twins and Other Applications Catalyzed by Edge-Computing
 * Collaborative and Distributed Learning at the Edge
+* Edge-driven HPC, and HPC-steered Edge Computing
 * Cyber-Security and Privacy in Edge Computing
 * DevOps across Edge and Cloud
 * Data and AI Lifecycle Management across Edge and Cloud
-* Edge-driven HPC, and HPC-steered Edge Computing
-* Energy Efficient and Low-power Hardware and Software Architectures and Services for the Edge
-* Serverless and other Programming Models for Edge
+* Serverless and Other Programming Models for Edge
 * Multitenancy at the Edge
-* Digital-twins and other applications catalyzed by edge-computing
+* Energy Efficient and Low-Power Hardware and Software Architectures and Services for the Edge
+* Sustainable and Green Edge AI

 ### Submission Instructions

+Please upload your submission in the official IPDPS [Linklings portal submission](https://ssl.linklings.net/conferences/ipdps/) server in PDF format.
+Accepted manuscripts will be included in the IPDPS workshop proceedings.
 Templates for MS Word and LaTeX provided by IEEE eXpress Conference Publishing are available for download.
-See the latest versions <a href="https://www.ieee.org/conferences_events/conferences/publishing/templates.html">here</a>.
+See the latest versions [here](https://www.ieee.org/conferences_events/conferences/publishing/templates.html).

-Please upload your submission in the official IPDPS Linklings portal <a href="https://ssl.linklings.net/conferences/ipdps/">submission server</a> in
-PDF format.
-Accepted manuscripts will be included in the IPDPS workshop proceedings.

 ### Important Dates